 Apple Business Manager (ABM) and Apple School Manager (ASM) provide a fast, streamlined way to deploy hospital-owned iPadOS devices that were purchased directly from Apple or from participating Apple Authorized Resellers or carriers.
-These programs enable automatic MDM enrolment of devices on activation.
-With ABM and ASM, devices are always supervised, and MDM enrolment is mandatory.
+These programs enable automatic MDM enrollment of devices on activation.
+With ABM or ASM, devices are always supervised and MDM enrollment is mandatory.

-You can manually enrol iPad in ABM or ASM using Apple Configurator, regardless of how you purchased the device.
-But the user has a 30-day provisional period to remove the device from enrolment, supervision and MDM.
+You can manually enroll iPad in ABM or ASM using Apple Configurator, regardless of how you purchased the device.
+But the user has a 30-day provisional period to remove the device from enrollment, supervision, and MDM.